richardcase/paymentssvc/docs/design.md

 | GET | /ready | Signals the service is ready to accept requests |
 | GET | /alive | Is the service alive |

-We will generate boiler plate code from the OpenAPI definition so that we can focus on implementing the functionality of the endpoints.
+We will scaffold the RESTful API part from the OpenAPI definition so that we can focus on implementing the functionality of the endpoints.
 We will use [go-swagger](https://github.com/go-swagger/go-swagger) for this code generation.
+Go-swagger offers many benefits including including validation of URLs, query string parameters and body.

 ## Future Work
 A number of items are considered initially out of scope in this design but will be included in a future version: